getreu/tp-note/doc/source/tp-note--manpage.md

 **-b**, **\--batch**

 ;   Create a new file or rename the file to stay synchronized
-    with its meta-data, but does not launch the external editor.
+    with its meta-data, but does not launch the external text editor.

 **-c** *CF*, **\--config**=*CF*